 “Well, Sarah, Osgood loved Nellie very much, more than anything or anyone,” Grandpa began.
 “He went to war hoping to come home and praying that she’d wait for him.”

 That day, like many more after, Grandpa sent me home with a few letters and a trinket, this time dried flowers from Gettysburg fields which Osgood had mailed to Nellie.
 Back at my home on Farmer Street, around the corner from DeWitt, I sat on my soft bedroom carpet – in front of a painted pink bookcase filled with favorite books – Gone With the Wind, To Kill a Mockingbird, Black Beauty and the entire Nancy Drew and The Hardy Boys series.
 But all the while, Osgood and Nellie’s story played in my mind over and over, day after day, night after night.
-I read and reread Osgood’s letters, again and again, pulling different colored Crayola crayons out of their box to color book jacket covers for the letters, dreaming of the day I would share this story with everyone.
+I read and reread Osgood’s letters, again and again, pulling different colored Crayola crayons out of their box to color book jacket covers for the letters, dreaming of the day I would share this story.

-Then, the days following our long walks together, lunching at Ponderosa, feeding Libby leftovers back at the car, letting her run home beside us, sitting in his kitchen booth eating popcorn while we talked and drank Whiskey Sours with his golf buddies, and attending my band concerts through high school, I noticed Grandpa didn’t seem so well.
+Then, the days following our long walks together, lunching at Ponderosa, feeding Libby leftovers back at the car, letting her run home beside us, sitting in his kitchen booth eating popcorn while we talked and he drank Whiskey Sours with his golf buddies, and attending my band concerts through high school, I noticed Grandpa didn’t seem so well.
 It was a Thanksgiving Day.
 Grandpa and I had sat next to each other, chatting quietly with each other like we always did at the table (where he told me how great cranberries tasted with turkey).
 The bird had been sliced and eaten, along with everything else.
 Aunts, uncles, and cousins were on their way home.

 Heading to our front door, Grandpa asked “Sarah, will you get my hat for me?”